List of sovereign states and dependent territories in Eurasia: United Nations Member States

+United Nations General Assembly non-member observer states

 Non-member sovereign states are free to submit a petition to join as a full member at their discretion.
-The petition is then evaluated by the United Nations Security Council and the General Assembly.
-For example, Switzerland was a permanent observer state from 1948 to 2002, until becoming a full member on September 10, 2002.
-Currently, there are two observer non-member states: the Holy See and Palestine.
-They are both permanent observers, described as "Non-member States having received a standing invitation to participate as observers in the sessions and the work of the General Assembly and maintaining permanent observer missions at Headquarters".
+The petition is then evaluated by the United Nations Security Council and the United Nations General Assembly (UNGA).
+For example, Switzerland was a UNGA non-member observer state from 1948 to 2002, until becoming a full member of the UN on September 10, 2002.
+Currently, there are two non-member observer states, namely the Holy See and the State of Palestine.
+They are both referred to as "non-member States having received a standing invitation to participate as observers in the sessions and the work of the General Assembly and maintaining permanent observer missions at Headquarters".

 States with limited recognition

 The following entities are not UN member states and have limited or no recognition.
 However, they are defined as states by the declarative theory of statehood.

 Dependent territories

 The following entities are territories in Eurasia that remain outside the controlling state's integral area.